-Our favourite vegan eatery, Grounds and Greens Cafe, is taking fall head-on with the introduction of the Pumpkin King and the Great Pumpkin Latte.
+Our favourite vegan eatery, Grounds and Greens Cafe, is taking fall head-on and bringing back the Pumpkin King and the Great Pumpkin Latte.
 In keeping with the great tradition of pumpkin spice lattes, the Great Pumpkin Latte is a frothy and smooth pumpkin spice latte topped with coconut whip, caramel sauce, graham cracker crumble, and pumpkin pie meringue.
 Its partner in all things fall, the Pumpkin King is an autumn twist on their classic “Ice Queen”, an epic whipped coffee confection.
 And their popular s’mores cookie has been reinvented for fall with a vanilla base, roasted sweet potato, candied pecans and a caramelized marshmallow on top!
 Put them together and you have the quintessential fall experience.
 If you’ve been celebrating the arrival of Fall a little too hard, they’ve also launched their “Hangover Soup”, a garlic-based broth soup with sweet potato, sourdough croutons and green onions, finished with sesame oil.
 Guaranteed to cure any hangover, it is packed full of immunity boosters to keep you tip-top over the winter season.

 Cooler days and changing colours mean more full-bodied beers are in demand, and White Rock’s craft breweries have got you covered.
-Try Galaxie Craft Brew House‘s Black Hole Chocolate Stout, a lighter stout with complex coffee, chocolate and roasted notes.
-Perfect for enjoying while watching one of White Rock’s epic fall sunsets at the beach.
-White Rock Beach Beer‘s “Border”, is a Baltic style Porter with a big, malty aroma and chocolate notes.
+Try 3 Dogs Brewing‘s “Jack Jack’s Pumpkin Ale”, made with real pumpkin, cinnamon sticks, vanilla and spices, perfect for a crisp fall day.
+White Rock Beach Beer‘s “Border”, is a Baltic-style Porter with a big, malty aroma and chocolate notes.
 Sure to keep you warm on cool autumn nights.
 Or maybe you’re not quite ready to let summer go, in which case Galaxie Craft Brew House‘s Polaris Peach sour is just as peachy as it sounds.
-At 4.3% ABV, it’s a nice light option on a beautiful day and takes advantage of the last peaches of the season in this easy-drinking beer with notes of peach and stone fruit.
+At 4.3% ABV, it’s a nice light option on a beautiful day and takes advantage of the last peaches of the season.